google/WebFundamentals/src/content/en/fundamentals/performance/audit/index.md

 ## Why and what?

-You've probably heard good things about Progressive Web App techniques.
+You've probably heard about all the good things that Progressive Web App techniques can do for your site.
 You might feel tempted to jump straight in and add PWA features.
-That's possible, but you'll be much better off if you get your site or app 'PWA-ready' first.
+That's possible, but you'll be much better off if you get 'PWA-ready' first.

 No amount of PWA magic will fix problems such as blocking JavaScript or bloated images.
 PWAs need a solid foundation.

 So how do you check the health of your website?
-The first step is to do a site audit: an objective review of what works well and what doesn't.
+The first step is to do a site audit: an objective review of what works well and where (and how) there could be improvement.

 Auditing your site or app will help you build a resilient, performant experience — and highlight quick wins that can be implemented with minimal sign-off.
 An audit also gives you a baseline for data-driven development.
 Did a change make things better?
 How does your site compare with competitors?
 You get metrics to prioritize effort, and concrete evidence to brag about once you've made improvements.